ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 I spun up Tornado Action using create-react-app.
 Since V1's purely visual, there won't be any remote storage integrated.
 The plan is to come up with an excuse to use AWS S3 buckets with DynamoDB.
 You know, the buzzwords.

-I normally write my own CSS but decided to roll with [react-bootstrap](https://react-bootstrap.github.io/) instead.
-It's a time thing.
+I normally write my own CSS but decided to roll with [react-bootstrap](https://react-bootstrap.github.io/) for Tornado Action.
+Trying to save some time.

 #### | Dependencies

-Here's the list of dependencies (beyond default CRA dependencies) as they sit right meow:
+Here's the list of dependencies in addition to the create-react-app defaults:

 - [@googlemaps/js-api-loader](https://www.npmjs.com/package/@googlemaps/js-api-loader) | lets you load the Google Maps API dynamically instead of inline in your HTML.
 - [axios](https://www.npmjs.com/package/axios) | HTTP client based on Promises for hitting the APIs